Cooperative procurement has become a widely accepted practice to help local and state governments save time and money.

 This practice has evolved to cover many products and services emergency services organizations need to purchase.
 This means officials such as trustees, directors, commissioners, chiefs, administrators, etc. have another tool to save money and reduce overhead while ensuring they get the products they want for their organization.

-Participants will learn how cooperative procurement programs work and how they can be utilized. (vailable cooperative purchasing options will be reviewed during the webinar).
-Topics covered during the webinar include:
+Learn how cooperative procurement programs work and how they can be utilized. (vailable cooperative purchasing options will be reviewed during the webinar).
+Topics covered include:

 - Public procurement trends